 The Ideal Cross-Sale

 Many Medicare eligibles are attracted to Medicare Advantage (MA) plans because of their extra benefits and low, or nonexistent, premiums.
-While appealing for those reasons, $0-premium MA plans have high copays and high deductibles.
+While appealing for those reasons, low-cost MA plans can have high copays and high deductibles.
 They can also have annual out-of-pocket limits as high as $8,850 ($9,350 in 2025).
 A tab like that can spell big trouble for seniors who require medical attention.

 Even with health insurance, it can be tough for clients to afford hospital payments.